Members Code of Conduct

 - To let us know when you are unable to come to activities when booked.

-- To pay for activities in advance (refunds are only given under special circumstances â€“ see Refund Policy (SAP047).
+- To pay for activities in advance (refunds are only given under special circumstances â€“ see SAP 047 Refund Policy.

 - To treat all people with respect and behave in a manner appropriate to the activity.